thefonso/SOLID/solid_ISP.md

 	  end
 	end

-We now create a new class we will call "ProgramShapeInterface" that will receive the name of a shape(Rectangle, Square, etc) and any number of options (hight, width, radius, etc.) and give us the calculated area value from that specific shape object.
+We now create a new class we will call "TwoDimensionalShape" that will receive the name of a shape(Rectangle, Square, etc) and any number of options (hight, width, radius, etc.) and give us the calculated area value from that specific shape object.

-	class ProgramShapeInterface
+	class TwoDimensionalShape
 	  def initialize(name, options={})
 	    @s = Object.const_get(name.capitalize).new(options)
 	  end